10 Energy Stocks With Whale Alerts In Today's Session - Benzinga

 Explanation

-• Regarding OXY OXY, we observe a call option sweep with bullish sentiment.
-It expires in 4 day(s) on March 11, 2022.
-Parties traded 190 contract(s) at a $55.00 strike.
-This particular call needed to be split into 11 different trades to become filled.
-The total cost received by the writing party (or parties) was $37.0K, with a price of $195.0 per contract.
-There were 1744 open contracts at this strike prior to today, and today 2818 contract(s) were bought and sold.

-• For FANG FANG, we notice a call option trade that happens to be bearish, expiring in 11 day(s) on March 18, 2022.
-This event was a transfer of 50 contract(s) at a $130.00 strike.
-The total cost received by the writing party (or parties) was $36.0K, with a price of $720.0 per contract.
-There were 4445 open contracts at this strike prior to today, and today 1147 contract(s) were bought and sold.

 • Regarding MRO MRO, we observe a call option sweep with bearish sentiment.
-It expires in 130 day(s) on July 15, 2022.
-Parties traded 500 contract(s) at a $26.00 strike.
+It expires in 129 day(s) on July 15, 2022.
+Parties traded 100 contract(s) at a $26.00 strike.
 This particular call needed to be split into 5 different trades to become filled.
+The total cost received by the writing party (or parties) was $26.9K, with a price of $270.0 per contract.
+There were 14944 open contracts at this strike prior to today, and today 3631 contract(s) were bought and sold.

+• For XOM XOM, we notice a call option trade that happens to be bullish, expiring in 318 day(s) on January 20, 2023.
+This event was a transfer of 200 contract(s) at a $95.00 strike.
+The total cost received by the writing party (or parties) was $140.0K, with a price of $700.0 per contract.
+There were 5170 open contracts at this strike prior to today, and today 1374 contract(s) were bought and sold.

-The total cost received by the writing party (or parties) was $132.5K, with a price of $265.0 per contract.
-There were 14696 open contracts at this strike prior to today, and today 702 contract(s) were bought and sold.
+• Regarding OXY OXY, we observe a call option sweep with bearish sentiment.
+It expires in 37 day(s) on April 14, 2022.
+Parties traded 39 contract(s) at a $50.00 strike.
+This particular call needed to be split into 8 different trades to become filled.
+The total cost received by the writing party (or parties) was $25.7K, with a price of $661.0 per contract.
+There were 12804 open contracts at this strike prior to today, and today 605 contract(s) were bought and sold.

-• For PBR PBR, we notice a put option sweep that happens to be bearish, expiring in 319 day(s) on January 20, 2023.
-This event was a transfer of 200 contract(s) at a $10.00 strike.
-This particular put needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $38.0K, with a price of $190.0 per contract.
-There were 114866 open contracts at this strike prior to today, and today 656 contract(s) were bought and sold.
+• For PBT PBT, we notice a call option sweep that happens to be bullish, expiring in 192 day(s) on September 16, 2022.
+This event was a transfer of 200 contract(s) at a $15.00 strike.
+This particular call needed to be split into 6 different trades to become filled.
+The total cost received by the writing party (or parties) was $70.0K, with a price of $350.0 per contract.
+There were 6375 open contracts at this strike prior to today, and today 458 contract(s) were bought and sold.

-• Regarding SHEL SHEL, we observe a put option sweep with bearish sentiment.
-It expires in 130 day(s) on July 15, 2022.
-Parties traded 90 contract(s) at a $50.00 strike.
-This particular put needed to be split into 4 different trades to become filled.
-The total cost received by the writing party (or parties) was $44.9K, with a price of $499.0 per contract.
-There were 1065 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.
+• Regarding SHEL SHEL, we observe a call option sweep with bullish sentiment.
+It expires in 101 day(s) on June 17, 2022.
+Parties traded 60 contract(s) at a $52.50 strike.
+This particular call needed to be split into 4 different trades to become filled.
+The total cost received by the writing party (or parties) was $26.4K, with a price of $440.0 per contract.
+There were 1451 open contracts at this strike prior to today, and today 119 contract(s) were bought and sold.

 Options Alert Terminology